By Meg Escott

 Aesthetic choices - Quartz countertops are man-made engineered (hence 'engineered stone') and formed by combining 90% ground quartz with 10% resin, polymers and pigments to achieve that stone look.
 This forms a natural looking surface, which is as hard as granite.
 The appearance depends on how the quartz is ground: coarsely ground quartz produces a flecked appearance, while finely ground quartz produces a smooth solid color look.
 Quartz surfaces work well in all kitchen designs from classic to modern.

 You may be tempted to get your quartz countertop honed or leathered to achieve a slightly different look.
-Be aware that your warrantly is no longer valid if you go down this route.
+This might have some implication on the warranty of the stone, so check this before you go ahead.

 Seams - You can expect to see seams in a quartz countertop but they will be less visible if you choose a slab that’s darker in color.
 It is much easier to hide the seam to a certain extent if you choose a solid color countertop.